0xFelix/gitops-blog/gitops-blog.md

 ### A quick primer about Applications and ApplicationSets

-Explain what are Applications and ApplicationSets.

 The ArgoCD `Application` is
 a [`CustomResourceDefinition` (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),
 which essentially describes a source of manifests and a target cluster to apply the manifests to.
-Besides that options like automatic creation of namespaces or the automatic revert of changes can be configured.
+Besides that, options like automatic creation of namespaces or the automatic revert of changes can be configured.

 The ArgoCD `ApplicationSet` is a CRD building on ArgoCD `Applications`,